BenaWP/benawpbootstrapportfolio/README.md

 # benawpbootstrapportfolio
-BenaWP Portfolio for a freelancer
+A wordpress Portfolio Theme for a freelancer